 Peritoneal Mesothelioma Life Expectancy

-Patients with peritoneal mesothelioma have an average life expectancy of 53 months, or nearly 4.5 years, if they get surgery.
-Some patients can even live for 15 years or more with proper medical care, becoming long-term survivors.
+Patients with peritoneal mesothelioma have an average life expectancy of 53 months, or nearly 4.5 years, with surgery and chemotherapy.
+Some patients can even live for 20 years or more with proper medical care, becoming long-term survivors.
 Mesothelioma Hope can help you get top treatments to improve your peritoneal mesothelioma life expectancy.

 Fact-Checked and Updated by: Jenna Tozzi, RN